Heavy fighting as Congo tries to fend off resurgent M23 rebels | Health

 Heavy fighting as Congo tries to fend off resurgent M23 rebels

 "The army fell back, leaving the terrain to the M23.
 They are still there," the imam said.
-It was not possible to independently verify the situation in Kibumba.
 Spokesmen for Congo's army could not be immediately reached for comment.

+M23 spokesman Willy Ngoma told Reuters that the rebels had routed the army and allied militias, which he blamed for initiating hostilities.
+Ngoma said the M23 was now satisfied and had "no ambition of taking territory and conquering and administering it."
+But when asked if the M23 might move on Goma, he added: "The day that will be necessary for our defense, we will not hesitate."

 The M23 insurgency stems from the long fallout of the 1994 genocide in neighboring Rwanda.
-The group's leadership is from the Tutsi ethnic group and has justified previous attacks inside Congo by saying it is battling the Democratic Forces for the Liberation of Rwanda (FDLR), a militia founded by ethnic Hutus who fled Rwanda after participating in the genocide.
-In 2012, the M23 captured Goma, a city of more than 1 million people and hub for humanitarian workers, before being chased by Congolese and U.N. forces into Rwanda and Uganda the following year.
+The group's leadership is from the Tutsi ethnic group and has justified its attacks by saying it is battling the Democratic Forces for the Liberation of Rwanda (FDLR), a militia founded by ethnic Hutus who fled Rwanda after participating in the genocide.
+In 2012, the M23 captured Goma, a city of more than 1 million people, before being chased by Congolese and U.N. forces into Rwanda and Uganda the following year.

 Since then, M23 fighters, frustrated by the slow pace of a demobilization process aimed at reintegrating them into civilian life if they lay down their weapons, have periodically returned from camps in those countries to stage attacks inside Congo.
 In a statement late on Wednesday, Congo's government renewed accusations that Rwanda, which is led by President Paul Kagame, a Tutsi, was backing the M23.